TickTeam/guide-tt/android_app/how_many_default_lists_are_there_in_ticktick.md

 ### How many predefined lists are there in TickTick?
-There are 8 predefined lists in TickTick: All, Today, Next 7 Days, Inbox, Calendar, Completed, Tags, and Trash”.
+There are 9 predefined lists in TickTick: All, Today, Next 7 Days, Inbox, Calendar, Completed, Tags, Assigned to me and Trash”.
 Some of them are hidden by default, but you can make them all visible in the task list.

 <br />